team-popcorn/RGSoC2018/log.md

 ### Day 59: September 24, 2018

 **Today's Progress**:
--Arati worked on the propertz hint tooltip-adding to the icon not the component -Jessica worked on putting together slides for our end of RGSoC presentation
+-Arati worked on the property hint tooltip-adding to the icon not the component -Jessica worked on putting together slides for our end of RGSoC presentation
 - We had our last team meeting and presented our retrospective of what we have achieved and thanked those who had helped us :)